CIS565-Fall-2023/Project0-Getting-Started/INSTRUCTION.md

 #### Windows

 1. Switch your build configuration to "Debug" and `Rebuild` the solution.
-2. Select the Nsight menu in Visual Studio and select *Start CUDA Debugging*.
+2. Select the Nsight menu in Visual Studio and select *Start CUDA Debugging (Next-Gen)*.
+    * If you have an older GPU, like GTX 9xx or older, then you may have to use *Start CUDA Debugging (Legacy)*.
-3. When prompted, select the *Connect Unsecurely* option to start Nsight.
+3. If prompted, select the *Connect Unsecurely* option to start Nsight.
 4. Exit the app.
 5. Now place a breakpoint at Line 30 of `kernel.cu` => `if (x <= width && y <= height) {`
 6. Restart the CUDA Debugging.
 This time, the breakpoint should be hit.